Whatsapp Icon

 Which Payments Are Eligible for Deductions Under Section 80D?

-The amounts which are eligible for the 80d deduction limit includes –
+The amounts that are eligible for the 80d deduction limit include –

 What Is the Maximum Deduction Available Under Section 80D?